thuml/predrnn-pytorch/README.md

 ![kth](./pic/kth.png)

-BAIR

-We zoom in on the area in the red box.
+BAIR (We zoom in on the area in the red box)

 ![bair](./pic/bair.png)